linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

       By designing an excellent product (data) standard specification, the software is designed into a simple, efficient, reliable, and smooth data manufacturing production line.
-      The entire runtime system is a continual flow of the river system, or a running integrated circuit system, in the system, the data flow (water flow, current) continues to flow smoothly.
+      It pays attention to the continuity of the data flow of the entire system, The entire runtime system is a continual flow of the river system, or a running integrated circuit system, in the system, the data flow (water flow, current) continues to flow smoothly.